UPCYCLING MEETS TAILORING

-NILE produces the majority of its pieces in China.
 The production chain is fully NILE's responsibility.
 This means that we know each of the producers involved at each step of the process, from the supplier of the raw materials to the weaving mill, the thread spinner, the dye works, the print shop, and the sewing shop.
 This is only possible because we have been pursuing a strategy of long-term and close cooperation with just a few producers, located in the cities surrounding Shanghai and Hong Kong.
 Our long-term commitment in this region is paying off.
 Audits and certification processes along the entire supply chain are indispensable for setting standards.

 NILE Office Shanghai

 It is important to us at NILE that all of our garments are produced under conditions that respect human dignity and meet the social standards we have defined.
 In order to take on a large part of the responsibility locally, we opened a separate NILE office with five full-time employees in Shanghai in November 2012.
 Our team in Shanghai regularly visits and inspects our production sites and NILE management in Switzerland joins them several times a year.
 This enables NILE to ensure social and environmental standards, maintain personal contact with our producers, and enforce the NILE Code of Conduct.

 FAIR WORKING CONDITIONS

 We have long been a member of amfori (formerly BSCI).
 Compliance with amfori standards and regular amfori audits are important to us.
 This is why all our producers must pass amfori audits before working with us.